erlerobot/erle_gitbook_unixintroduction/tutorial_10/README.md

 |$#|number of parameters|
 |$*|value of all concatened parameters|

-For understanding better the table above, let's do a imply exercise.
+For understanding better the table above, let's do a simply exercise.
-Create a file caller *parameters*.And edit it(we recommend you using `vi parameters`) with the following content:
+Create a file called *parameters*.And edit it(we recommend you using `vi parameters`) with the following content:
 ```
 echo 'param. number=' $#
 echo '$0=' $0